 Lifestyle changes after the duodenal switch such as eating habits should be adapted well to prevent side effects.

-It has less likelihood of weight regain relapse & achieves more weight loss compared to other bariatric procedures
+It has less likelihood of weight regain relapse &amp; achieves more weight loss compared to other bariatric procedures